Sharing my favorite dining room wall decor ideas to inspire you to dress up your empty dining room walls with style!

 If you have a console table, sideboard or buffet, the only dining room wall decor you need for your space may be a few well styled pieces on top of it.
 I love the simple arrangement of a piece of art in the middle flanked by a vase with greenery on one side and a tray with barware and glasses on the other:

-{This cane console} they’re sitting on is a beauty as are these favorite consoles, buffets, & sideboards:
+The cane console they’re sitting on is no longer available but check out these favorite consoles, buffets, & sideboards:

 Console Sources: White console with cane doors | Sage green buffet with marble top | Light wood buffet with blue doors | Mango wood sideboard with woven doors | Textured trellis buffet | White console with gold lattice doors